vercel/next.js/docs/advanced-features/dynamic-import.md

 ---
-description: Dynamically import JavaScript modules and React Components and split your code into manageable chunks.
+description: Dynamically import React Components and split your code into manageable chunks.
 ---

 # Dynamic Import